lumeland/lume.land/CONTRIBUTING.md

 If you do not want to use Velociraptor, make sure to:

-- Run `deno fmt` to fix the code format before commit.
+- Run `deno fmt` to fix the code format before committing.
-- Run `deno lint` to check linting before commit.
+- Run `deno lint` to check linting before committing.